-Osteoporosis, a disease associated with bone loss, primarily affects postmenopausal women.
-Postmenopausal women are most at risk to develop osteoporosis due to estrogen deficiency.
+Postmenopausal women are most at risk of developing osteoporosis due to estrogen deficiency.

 A study focused on the benefits of Omega-3 fatty acids and estrogen on bone health

 A new study conducted at Hanyang University and Sungshin Women’s University, and published in the British Journal of Nutrition, focused on the possible benefits of Omega-3 fatty acids and estrogen on bone health.
-Oestrogen used in this study was in the form of 17 beta-oestradiol.
+The estrogen used in this study was in the form of 17 beta-oestradiol.

 These three groups were each further split into two.
 Half of each group either received injections of 17 beta-oestradiol or maize oil, the control.